cloudflare/cloudflare-docs/content/pages/get-started/index.md

 {{<Aside type="warning" header="No framework required">}}

 You do not need a framework to deploy with Cloudflare Pages.
-You can continue with this guide without choosing a framework, or refer to the [Deploy your site](/pages/framework-guides/deploy-anything/) page for more information.
+You can continue with the Get started guide without choosing a framework, and refer to the [Deploy your site](/pages/framework-guides/deploy-anything/) page for more information on deploying your site without a framework.

 {{</Aside>}}